-What makes an effective lesson plan?
+What makes effective lesson planning in TEYL actually effective?
 How can we achieve this dream-like thing our TEYL administrators call efficacy?
 Keep reading to find out!

-According to Shin and Crandall (2014), in order to develop an effective lesson plan, teachers must follow these steps:
+According to Shin and Crandall (2014), to develop an effective lesson plan, teachers must follow these steps:

 - Select a theme or select a text and then identify the themes in the text;